-- Cloth face coverings must be warn in accordance with the State of Emergency.
+Cloth face coverings must be worn in accordance with the State of Emergency.
 It is the responsibility of the mall operator to ensure compliance from all customers inside of the mall.

 Owners of buildings used for commercial, industrial or other enterprises, including but not limited to facilities for warehousing, manufacturing, commercial offices, airports, universities, colleges, and residential buildings with at least 50 units, shall adopt policies that, at minimum, implement the following cleaning protocols:

 Clean and disinfect high-touch areas routinely in accordance with CDC guidelines, particularly in spaces that are accessible to staff, customers, tenants, or other individuals, and ensure cleaning procedures following a known or potential exposure in a facility are in compliance with CDC recommendations.

 Otherwise maintain cleaning procedures in all other areas of the facility.